dromotherm/documentation/pages/themis/DLCF/README.md

 At that time, the Themis project was still very young and had not yet adopted the 169 mhz Enless sensors to measure outdoor and indoor temperatures.

-In retrospect, it would have been easiest and cheaper to install a single sensor than a complete weather station.
+Nota : the outdoor temperature monitored by a sensor fixed on the wall of the building is different from the outdoor temperature that can be monitored by an "open field" sensor.
+The sensor on the building benefits from the heat of the building.

-Anyway, we had a Davis vantage weather station, a 868Mhz radio device coming with a [modbus RS485 bridge](manuel_6537_F_ver10ct.pdf) which we decide to translate in modbus IP via a [HMS AB7007 Anybus gateway](https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007), for easy integration into the Sofrel S500.
+The Davis vantage weather station is a 868Mhz radio device coming with a [modbus RS485 bridge](manuel_6537_F_ver10ct.pdf) which we decide to translate in modbus IP via a [HMS AB7007 Anybus gateway](https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007), for easy integration into the Sofrel S500.
 The Davis vantage was defined as a slave device (or external PLC) within the S500.

 As the Sofrel was powerful enough to also regulate the hot water production within the primary collector, a software cascade was implemented at the beginning of the 2017/2018 winter season.